 A slight disadvantage of FRP framing is that the composite material is somewhat flexible making the material more susceptible to structural collapse, especially over time in strong wind and storm areas such as coastal plains.
 Flexing causes movement and bolt friction to the drilled hole in the FRP fiberglass.
 With back and forth flexing movement, over time the bolt hole size slowly increases and the bigger the hole increases, the more rapid the pace is.
 This is especially true where contact is made with the bolt’s threading that now acts like a metal file on plastic fiberglass.
+Vibrations from running motors or other moving mechanical equipment can also cause hole wear in the FRP tubing.
 Eventually with continuous movement and flexing the cooling tower becomes more prone to a structural collapse.

 Cyrco developed, patented, and manufactures a FRP Shear Bushing that fully encloses the bolt which then overcomes the FRP fiberglass bolt thread hole wear caused by continous flexing of the fiberglass members under wind or vibration conditions.
 In addition to preventing FRP hole wear, Cyrco’s FRP Shear Bushing mate in the middle which stops the operator from over torquing the bolts and prevents stress cracking to the FRP fiberglass.
 The joined mating also prevents under-tighted, loose nuts that might eventually unthread off, for the installer essentially stops when the nut can tighten no further, resulting in the nut and bolt just being tightened to an ideal torque range.
 Another advantage of our mating bushings is that the tubular connections act as a guide for the bolts, making for a much faster assembly.